F. N. Souza: Personal life

+Souza seen in Goa shortly before his death.

 Souza met a Goan fashion designer Maria Figueiredo in 1945.
 They married soon after and had a daughter together.
 In 1954, Souza met Liselotte Kristian Kohn, a married Jewish actress and Progressive League member, with whom he began a relationship.
 They had three daughters together but they never got married: Souza remained married to Maria, while Liselotte remained married to Richard.
 They also aborted a pregnancy in 1959, Souza thereby being automatically excommunicated from the Catholic Church.

-Souza's relationship with Liselotte ended in 1965, with Liselotte alleging domestic violence.
+Souza's relationship with Liselotte ended in 1961, with Liselotte alleging domestic violence.
 He divorced Maria in 1964 in order to marry the 16-year-old Barbara Zinkant.
 He and Barbara moved to New York City in 1967 and their son was born in 1971.
 Barbara divorced Souza in 1977 in order to marry her lover.

 Souza divided his time between India and the United States after his second divorce.
 He was in several relationships, including a young married woman from Bombay, and had sexual relationships with multiple prostitutes.
 The Indian artist and poet Srimati Lal was in a relationship with him from 1993 until his death.

 Souza's eldest daughter by his partner Liselotte Kristian is the British-Israeli painter Karen (Keren) Souza-Kohn.
 Karen's son is the British-Israeli street artist Solomon Souza, known best for his murals in the Mahane Yehuda Market.
 Anya Souza, his youngest daughter by Liselotte, was born with Down syndrome and is a trustee of the Down Syndrome Association, known for speaking out against the 2003 International Down Syndrome Screening Conference at Regents College in London.